Creationists win most evolution debates, but it's not because there's good evidence for their side.

 In the context of this page, the truth is that creationists devote their time to finding inaccurate potshots like this.

 As an aside, Michael Behe was an exceptionally charming speaker.
-I was astounded at how likeable he was.
-He also looks a lot like Richard Dreyfuss.
+I was astounded at how likeable he was, as well as by how much he looks like Richard Dreyfuss.

-The next day, after a question and answer session, I listened to him talk with several men who cornered him before he left.
-This was a church, so most people were on his side, and even these post-session questions were polite—softballs, if you will.
+The next day, after a question and answer session, I listened to Behe talk with several men who cornered him before he left.
+This was a church, so most people were on his side.
+The post-session questions tended to be polite softballs.

-It appears to me that Michael Behe is never rattled.
-He calmly explained that not only is the injection mechanism in the other bacteria a subset of the proteins that make up his supposedly irreducibly complex flagellum, but the bacteria with the flagellum actually uses the injection mechanism to pump the extra proteins out of itself to make the assembly that completes the flagellum.
+Apparantly Michael Behe is never rattled.
+He maintained his charming disposition as he explained that the relation between the two appendages is closer than we knew.
+Not only is the injection mechanism in the other bacteria a subset of the proteins that make up his supposedly irreducibly complex flagellum, but the bacteria with the flagellum actually uses the injection mechanism of the other bacterium to pump the extra proteins out of itself to make the assembly that completes the flagellum.

 Picture by University of Maine.
 Used with permission.